11418030-Kiki/QuizDesktopApplication/README.md

 School group project.

-The goal is to create a desktop JavaFX application using:
+We created a desktop JavaFX application using:

 *JavaFX